General Information

 Personal Statement

-Our office requires that your personal statement to be between 2-3 pages, double spaced with 12 point font and traditional margins.
+Our office requires that personal statements be between 2-3 pages, double-spaced with 12-point font and traditional margins.
 The admissions committee views the personal statement as an opportunity to evaluate the writing and thinking ability of applicants and learn more about their interests, personal background and concerns.
-Applicants should describe and discuss the aspects of your background, qualifications, experiences, activities, perspectives, etc. relevant to the criteria for selection set forth above.
+Applicants should describe and discuss the aspects of their background, qualifications, experiences, activities, perspectives, etc. relevant to the criteria for selection set forth above.
 You may also wish to address:

 Standardized Test Requirements